Learning the Art of Delegation: A SMART Tool for Physicians

 MOTIVATE: Motivate your team by explaining why the task is important.
 This will create buy-in and a sense of importance and pride.
 This step is important to revisit periodically, especially at first.

-ACTIVITY: Explain the details of the task in detail.
+ACTIVATE: Explain the details of the task in detail.
 Be sure to include a checklist if appropriate, and a written guideline that can easily be referred to and updated as needed.
 Once you put in the work to create the guideline, this bit of heavy lifting is done.
 This is a crucial part of time management.

-RESULT: Describe and explain what a good result looks like.
+RESULTS: Describe and explain clearly what a good result looks like.
 Be sure your delegated team member understands the purpose of their work, and how to recognize common complications.

-TIME FRAME: Set realistic but firm deadlines.
-Consider a mid-point check in if appropriate.
+TIME FRAME: Set realistic but firm deadlines when implementing new protocols.
+Consider setting up a mid-point check in if appropriate.

-Delegating can feel like giving up control, so expect to feel a little discomfort at first.
-Be patient with yourself and with your team, but make your expectations clear.
+Delegating can feel like relinquishing control, so it’s normal to experience some discomfort at first.
+Be patient with yourself and your team while setting clear and achievable expectations.

-When you have the right people and processes in place, a SMART delegation process can make you more productive, improve safety, promote teamwork, and enhance patient satisfaction.
-And that benefits everyone.
+When you commit to the principles of SMART delegation, you’re not just easing your workload—you’re fostering a culture of trust, accountability, and growth.
+With the right people and processes in place, delegation can make you more productive, improve safety, strengthen teamwork, and enhance patient satisfaction.

 If you’ve enjoyed this article and would like to stay in the loop for more insights on creating a sustainable, fulfilling, and happy life as a physician, sign up for my newsletter or reach out on my website.
 I’d love to hear from you.